AlexanderOMara/babel-plugin-esm-resolver/README.md

 # Overview

 Resolves ESM import and export paths to other source modules with extensions, optionally replacing the extension with a different one (including imports with extensions, like native ESM and Deno-style TypeScript).
-This is useful because browsers cannot perform automatic file extension resolution, and other environments like Node may not have this enabled by default either.
+This is useful because most environments will not perform automatic file extension resolution.

 Since it resolves the statements before the modules are transpiled, it can also be used to resolve the paths for other transpiled module loaders.

 Must be configured to work properly, it will not do anything by default.

-There are three classes of resolver that can be enabled (`source`, `module`, `submodule`) depending on the modules that need to be resloved.
-Module support for ESM has improved however so only `source` is likely to be needed.
+There are three classes of resolver that can be enabled (`source`, `module`, `submodule`) depending on the modules that need to be resolved.
+Module support for ESM has improved so only `source` is likely to be needed.

 # Usage